karbonfm/karbonfm/README.md

 ## Getting Started

-You probably want to download the zip file, which contains the most recent build.
-Individual files can also be downloaded separately.
+Check the releases tab for the most recent version.
+You can grab the compressed archive of the entire build or download inidividual files from the KarbonFM folder.

 The following full-access account will get you in to every file:

-Username: admin
+* Accpimt name: admin

-Password: karbon
+* Password: karbon

 ## Videos